lasaldan/auto_js/README.md

         console.log("Initializing Application")

 This will execute `my_app.scopes._application.init()` whenever a full context reload is requested.
 This is useful for binding events at the document/window level.
 To avoid multi-binding of events, it will not run on navigation events if turbolinks is enabled.
-This is the first javascript function to be run with autojs.
+This is the first javascript function to be run with auto\_js.

 #### Controller-wide Javascript